PRIVACY POLICY FOR RAYDEN SOLICITORS

 What type of information we may collect:

-• Normal personal data including your name, address, telephone number, date of birth, email address, geographical/location details, bank account details, employment details, National Insurance number, educational qualifications;
+- Normal personal data for Clients, including your name, address, telephone number, date of birth, email address, and any other information necessary to provide legal services or comply with regulatory obligations (e.g. anti-money-laundering checks),geographical/location details, bank account details, employment details, National Insurance number, educational qualifications;

 We may also use data to improve our level of service.
 Where we do this, we do it to help inform us how to improve the way we work since both we and those we deal with have an interest in us doing so.
 We may for instance, monitor and/or record calls for quality and accuracy purposes.

-Family Law Lab is a software platform managed by Family Law Partners (UK) Limited which facilitates services for visitors from selected law firms and introduced by selected law firms.
-Rayden Solicitors are participating in the Engage Pilot running on the Family Law Lab platform.
+Nova Engage is a software application managed by Nova Law Trading Limited (Nova), on the Nova Platform which facilitates services for visitors from selected law firms and introduced by selected law firms.
+Rayden Solicitors have access to Nova Engage running on the Nova platform.

-Using the Family Law Lab Platform and the Engage Pilot, visitors would be requested to provide certain personal data in order to get legal advice and guidance.
+Using Nova Engage visitors would be requested to provide certain personal data in order to get legal advice and guidance.
 Examples of the personal data that may be requested are: General data that identifies individuals such as names, ages, addresses, children and financial details.
 Additionally, special category data which may include general health although your response is optional.

 For general data: using “Legitimate Interest’ as the lawful basis for such processing.